by Jeremy H • February 12, 2020

 To harness the benefits of iPaaS technology, you have to manage the biggest challenges that come with it.
 Here are the “cons” of iPaaS:

-With a large pool of vendors offering cloud-based app integration tools – like DreamFactory, Dell Boomi, Informatica, Mulesoft, IBM App Connect, and Jitterbit – you may have a difficult time choosing between the options.
+There are a large pool of vendors offering cloud-based app integration tools – like DreamFactory, Dell Boomi, Informatica, Mulesoft, IBM App Connect, and Jitterbit.
+Due to this, you may have a difficult time choosing between the options.
 The fact that the iPaaS vertical lacks clarity on the base-level features to expect from an “iPaaS” doesn’t help with your selection process.

 You can start with Gartner’s definition of iPaaS:

 “Integration Platform as a Service (iPaaS) is a suite of cloud services enabling development, execution and governance of integration flows connecting any combination of on-premises and cloud-based processes, services, applications and data within individual or across multiple organizations.”

 But as Steven Bigelow from TechTarget points out:

 “The goal of any iPaaS platform is to connect applications and data sets, but there is no single, universal set of features and functionality that’s essential for every iPaaS offering.”

 Tech review websites bring further confusion.
 For instance, G2Crowd’s includes a variety of ETL/ELT platforms.
 They include companies like Xplenty and Skyvia, under its list of iPaaS solutions.
 However, Xplenty and Skyvia focus on digital transformations for data warehouses and business intelligence tools, not necessarily app integrations.